trtrgfh/Machine-Learning-Notes/README.md

 - Another way to address the data mismatch problem is to use the artificial data synthesis, e.g. creat more data similar to the dev set by addding car noise to the original audio.

 ### Learning From Multiple Tasks <a name="multitask"></a>
 - Transfer learning: A model trained on one task is used to perform a different but related task.
-It's useful when:
+    - useful when:
         - both tasks have the same input (e.g.both has image input)
         - not enough data available to train a model from scratch on the second task.
         - low level feature learned from the first task is helpful to the second task
+    - if not enough data, you may freeze all the layers expect the output layer, and just train the parameters accosiate with the output layer
+    - if more data is obtained, you may unfreeze a few more hidden layers previous from the output layers and train parameters on the unfreezed layers
+    - if lots of data, you may use the parameters of the pre-train model as initializations and train the whole network using the data you have.
 - Multi-task learning: - Used when you want to predict mulitple objects at the same time (unlike softmax, one image can have multiple label)
     - tasks which have shared lower-level feature
     - amound of data for each task is usually quite similar